Undergraduate Catalog

 Choose one of the following courses: MATH 101*, 102*, 123*; STAT 171*

-# The foreign language/global issues graduation requirement may be fulfilled by successfully completing one of the following: 1) a designated foreign language requirement [see Foreign Language/Global Issues Requirement]; 2) a General Education global issues course; 3) ENG 358 [Literary Endorsement emphasis]; or 4) ANTH 110 [Social Studies Endorsement emphasis].
+# The Multicultural Perspectives graduation requirement may be fulfilled by successfully completing one of the following: 1) a designated foreign language requirement; 2) any course designated as Multicultural; 3) ENG 358 [recommended for Literacy Endorsement emphasis]; or 4) ANTH 110 [recommended for Social Studies Endorsement emphasis].

-† RDG 384 fulfills the Writing Instruction in the Disciplines (WID) graduation requirement.
+† RDG 383 and 384 fulfill the Writing Instruction in the Disciplines (WID) graduation requirement.

-All students seeking the Bachelor of Science in Education with a major in Special Education must complete I, II, III, and IV below, and the foreign language/global issues requirement for the major#.
-The minimum semester hour requirement for the baccalaureate degree is 124 s.h.
+All students seeking the Bachelor of Science in Physical Education must complete I, II, III, IV, and V below, and the Multicultural Perspectives requirement for the major#.
+The minimum semester hour requirement for the baccalaureate degree is 120 s.h.
 Teacher Education will require additional hours.

 In accordance with the Illinois State Board of Education licensure rule, all candidates seeking a Professional Education License or endorsement are required by Western Illinois University to obtain a grade of “C-” or better in all directed general education courses, all core courses, and all courses in the option.
 This rule does not supersede course prerequisite requirements in the catalog that specify a letter grade.